matter-labs/zksync-lite-docs/docs/dev/rest.md

 This section contains the description of endpoints provided by the zkSync server via REST API.

-*Note:* This section is incomplete, thus description of some endpoints may be missing.
+_Note:_ This section is incomplete, thus description of some endpoints may be missing.

 ## Introduction

-The REST API of zkSync server is available at "${ZKSYNC_SERVER_ADDRESS}/api/v0.1".
+The REST API of zkSync server is available at "\${ZKSYNC_SERVER_ADDRESS}/api/v0.1".
 In the examples below we will use the `rinkeby` zkSync testnet API, thus URLs will look start `https://rinkeby-api.zksync.io/api/v0.1/`.